Albemarle County, Virginia

 - 1948 - The Rivanna Water and Sewer Authority was created to provide water and sewer services to the county.

-This timeline provides a condensed summary of the historical journey of Albemarle County, Virginia.
+This timeline provides a concise overview of the key events in the history of Albemarle County, Virginia.